 An study showed in 2017 that, within the UK, the cost of recruiting a new employee internally was £6,000 for senior managers and £2,000 for all other employees.

 As we have mentioned in a previous post, a recruitment process can be hard in terms of time and effort.
-However, the main reason why it is so important that recruitment processes go well and the onboarding it is well thought and executed is because the failure of it, it means money, as indicated on the study done by the CIPD and Hays, the HR Consultancy.
+However, the main reason why it is important to get recruitment right from the beginning is that you don’t want to repeat it.

 Even if you think you are only investing time… think about what you could be doing with that time.
 E,g, meeting clients, improving processes, training your staff, providing services to your clients, learning about new ways to improve your business, etc…